mattclarke/in-the-buff/README.md

 ```

 Parameters:

  --broker (str) - The address of the Kafka broker

  --topic (str) - The name of the Kafka topic to consume from

  --start-from-oldest (flag) - Whether to start from the oldest message

 See https://github.com/ess-dmsc/python-streaming-data-types to see which schema
 are supported.

-If it cannot find a deserialiser then it will print the raw message.
+If it cannot find a deserialiser then it will try to treat it as JSON, if it cannot do that then it will print the raw message.

 ## For developers